Coupled-cluster approach to vibronic effects in resonant inelastic x-ray scattering of quantum materials: Application to a $5d^1$ rhenium oxide: Computational details

 Here, $\bm{\varepsilon}^{(i)}$ and $\bm{\varepsilon}^{(f)}$ are the polarization vectors of the incident and scattered photons, and the corresponding photon energies are $\hslash \omega_i$ and $\hslash \omega_f$; the initial ($|\Psi_i\rangle$) and final ($|\Psi_f\rangle$) states are vibronic states of the $5d^1$ octahedron, and $|n\rangle$ are the intermediate states with one core-hole in $2p_{3/2}$, $\Gamma$ being the core-hole lifetime.
 To illustrate the vibronic effect, we compare the spectra arising from the transition between vibronic and pure electronic eigenstates in both the initial and final states.

-We approximate the structure of the intermediate states in Eq. (\ref{Eq_I_RIXS}) as follows.
+We approximate the intermediate states in Eq. (\ref{Eq_I_RIXS}) as follows.
 The imaginary part ($\Gamma/2$) of Eq. (\ref{Eq_I_RIXS}) for the $2p_{3/2}$ core-hole states of $5d$ metal ions in insulators amounts to as much as 2.75 eV \cite{Clancy2012}.
-The real part depends on the type of the $5d^2$ electron configurations.
-The $t_{2g}^2$ configurations are close to the resonant condition, leaving only the imaginary part as the denominator of Eq. (\ref{Eq_I_RIXS}).
-The energies of the $t_{2g}^1e_g^1$ configurations are about $10Dq$ higher than those of the $t_{2g}^2$ configurations, and the real part is comparable to the imaginary part.
+The real part of the denominator depends on the type of the $5d^2$ electron configurations.
+The $t_{2g}^2$ configurations are close to the resonant condition, and their splitting is much smaller than $\Gamma$, and hence, we ignore the real part and leave only the imaginary part as the denominator of Eq. (\ref{Eq_I_RIXS}).
+The energies of the $t_{2g}^1e_g^1$ configurations are about $10Dq$ higher than those of the $t_{2g}^2$ configurations, and the real part of the denominator is comparable to the imaginary part.
 Within this approximation the cross-section reduces to

 where $G_f$ is the approximate core-hole propagator: